berk420/StockPredictionApplication/README.md

 - File stracture will be more readable
 - Finallly, web site will be publish

+# Some information about whole project

+## Programing paradigms
+- StockAPI are OOP
+- StockAnalysis are Declarative, Imperative and Asynchronous  programing

+## Some information about StockAnalysis
+- commonly used architecture in React/Next.js Modular Architecture,so i used.

 ## Some information about StockAPI
 - I used Attribute Routing for URLs map to controller actions